bradwestfall/questionable-issues/question-guidelines.md

 ## Tags

-When a user buys a test, and subsequently its questions from the marketplace, each question's tags will also be copied down to the buyer's account.
-The tags that the buyer gets from your questions will be mixed with all the tags they have also written and that they have received from other Marketplace test questions from other Authors.
+When someone buys a test, and subsequently its questions from the marketplace, each question's tags will also be copied down to their account.
+The tags that they get from your questions will be mixed with all the tags they have written themselves, and with tags they received prior from purchasing other tests.
 For this reason, there needs to be a high degree of consistency when it comes to writing tags for the marketplace.

+From a reporting and statistical standpoint, tags are grouped by unique Tag Name, not by some sort of internal `tagId`.
+This means that your tags will easily blend into someone else's account as long as the tags are the same.

-Tags are meant to categorize the question in ways that will be meaningful for reports and searching.
-Specifically, there is a "Gap Analysis" report which takes a test takers responses and groups them by tag name to show the Test Admin which tags the test taker did well on.
-This grouping is a case-sensitive string based grouping.
-This report and other significant features are big selling points for Questionable so this is why it is very important that **all questions** be tagged with at least one tag, but more are preferred (2-4 can be considered an average).
+Reports like the Gap Analysis Report which allow Test Admin to analyze data on a tag-basis are attractive features for Questionable so this is why it is very important that **all questions** be tagged with at least one tag, but more are preferred (2-4 can be considered an average).

 Unless there's a good reason to do otherwise, tags should be written as titles (with the first letter of each word capitalized), such as `Arrow Functions`, not `arrow functions`.
 Common acronyms like `HTML` can be written in all-caps.